UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_mac.rst

 git is a source code version control system.
 It is not strictly related to Python, but it (or a similar system) is a critical tool for software development in general, and it is very widely used in the Python community.
 We will be using it, along with the gitHub service, in the program to hand in assignments and support code review.

-You need a git client -- the gitHub GUI client may be nice -- I honestly don't know, but we will be using the command line client in class.
+You need a git client.
+The gitHub GUI client may be nice; I honestly don't know.
+However, we will be using the command line client in class.

-There are a couple options for a command line client.
+There are a couple of options for a command line client.

-This one:
+This option is a big download and install, but has everything you need out of the box:

 http://sourceforge.net/projects/git-osx-installer/

-Is a big download and install, but has everything you need out of the box.

 NOTE: if you get a warning like: